MARATHON DIGITAL HOLDINGS, INC. (NASDAQ: MARA) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Marathon Digital Holdings, Inc. (NASDAQ: MARA)

 NEW YORK, Dec.
-27, 2021 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired securities of Marathon Digital Holdings, Inc. (“Marathon” or the “Company”) ( MARA) between October 13, 2020 and November 15, 2021, inclusive (the “Class Period”).
+30, 2021 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired securities of Marathon Digital Holdings, Inc. ("Marathon" or the "Company") (NASDAQ: MARA) between October 13, 2020 and November 15, 2021, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the District of Nevada and alleges violations of the Securities Exchange Act of 1934.

 If you purchased or otherwise acquired Marathon securities, and/or would like to discuss your legal rights and options, please visit Marathon Digital Holdings, Inc. Shareholder Class Action Lawsuit or contact Joe Seidman toll free at (877) 779-1414 or [email protected].